nhanitk14dev/filament-menu-builder/README.md

 ## TODO

-[ ] add parameters like mega menu, dropdown, etc.
+- [ ] add parameters like mega menu, dropdown, etc.
+- [ ] add tests
+- [ ] add tailwind blade component
+- [ ] add "Do you want to discard the changes?" if you have unsaved changes

 ## Testing